-- Regularly engage with large stockholders to discuss matters of interest. - ✓ Pay for performance.
-Place a heavy emphasis on variable pay with approximately 83% of our Chief Executive Officer's target direct compensation contingent upon financial and operational performance and growth in long-term stockholder value. - ✓ Use performance-based long-term incentive awards compensation through performance-based stock units and stock options for which value is contingent upon stock price performance relative to grant date. - Annual review of target compensation levels relative to an appropriate set of peers. - Reinforce the alignment of stockholders and our executives and directors by requiring significant levels of stock ownership. - ✓ Ensure accountability and manage risk through a robust financial restatement clawback policy applicable to our executive officers, limits on maximum annual cash incentive award opportunities and ongoing risk assessments of our program. - ✓ Use relative and absolute performance metrics to determine the payment of future performance awards under the Company's long-term incentive awards. - √ The Compensation Committee is comprised of independent directors and has the ability to engage the services of an independent compensation consultant and outside counsel.

-- X No employment agreements with any of our executive officers.

-- X No pledging (unless our General Counsel consents to the pledge) or hedging of our company stock, and no repricing stock options.

-- X No excise tax gross-ups.

-- X No significant perquisites.

-- X No guarantee of bonuses.
+Ü Engage with large stockholders to discuss matters of interest.
+Pay for performance.
+Place a heavy emphasis on variable pay with approximately 85% of our Chief Executive Officer's targed direct compensation contingent upon financial and operational performance and growth in long-term stockholder value.
+Use performance-based long-term incentive awards compensation through performance-based stock units and stock options for which value is contingent upon stock price and company performance relative to the grant date. ü Ü Review target compensation levels relative to an appropriate set of peers annually.
+WHAT WE DO Ü Reinforce the alignment of stockholders and our executives and directors by requiring significant levels of stock ownership. Ü Ensure accountability and manage risk through (i) a robust financial restatement clawback policy applicable to our executive officers, (ii) limits on maximum annual cash incentive award opportunities, and (iii) ongoing risk assessments of our program Ü Use relative and absolute performance metrics to determine the payment of future performance awards under the Company long-term incentive awards.
+Maintain a Compensation Committee composed entirely of independent directors who are advised by an independent compensation consultant.
+X No employment agreements with any of our executive officers.
+X X No pledging (unless our General Counsel consents to the pledge) or hedging of our company stock, and no repricing stock options.
+WHAT WE X No excise tax gross-ups.
+DON'T DO X No significant perquisites.
+X No guarantee of bonuses.

-2021 Equity Incentive Plan
+Amendment to the Company's 2021 Equity Incentive Plan